Can the hot hand phenomenon be modelled? A Bayesian hidden Markov approach: Basketball team performance

 Note that the vector $\boldsymbol{\Delta}_i$ is also the left eigenvector of the transition probability matrix $P_i$, associated with the eigenvalue one.

-The Bayesian framework allows us to calculate the posterior distribution of each of the $n$-step transition probabilities of the chain for each specific match as well as for a generic match by means of the posterior distribution of the conditional marginal distribution as explained in Subsection 3.1.
+The Bayesian framework allows us to calculate the posterior distribution of each of the $t$-step transition probabilities of the chain for each specific game as well as for a generic game by means of the posterior distribution of the conditional marginal distribution as explained in Subsection 3.1.